-Kevin Closson is a Senior Director / Chief Performance Architect the XtremIO Business Unit of EMC.
+Kevin Closson is a Senior Director / Chief Performance Architect in the XtremIO Business Unit of EMC.

-Kevin is the inventor and maintains the widely popular platform performance testing kit called SLOB (Silly Little Oracle Benchmark).
+Kevin invented and maintains the widely popular platform performance testing kit called SLOB (Silly Little Oracle Benchmark).

 This blog is called “Kevin Closson’s Blog: Platforms, Databases and Storage.”
 I blog about a wide array of topics that should be of interest to data center professionals interested in:

 - Enterprise Storage

 - Platform Performance — focused on high-end Intel-based systems.
 Focus on Oracle Database.

 - Oracle Exadata Database Machine